jchr1st/workshop_howto/index.rst

     Feedback and suggestions can be submitted to bootcamps@nutanix.com

-Workshop Vs. Bootcamp
+What are Bootcamps
 ++++++++++++++++++++

-**What's the difference?!**

-Generally, we use Workshops to refer to internal or partner facing hands on lab content.
-Bootcamps, which this document will cover in-depth, are customer facing, funded marketing events that can be used for lead generation and accelerating deals.

-The purpose of a bootcamp is to give attendees a close-up view of some of the powerful web-scale capabilities of the Nutanix Enterprise Cloud Platform, and showcase how simple Nutanix is to configure and manage.
+Bootcamps are the way we provide hosted hands on lab delivered from our HPOC environments.
+Bootcamps are consumed by external parties (customers & partners) via remote desktop sessions which are proctored by SEs virtually or onsite with the customers.
+The deployment and confiugration of the clusters with associated products have been incorporated into Runbooks.
+All of the hands on lab guides are staged online via templates hosted on the Nutanix Bootcamp website.

 Bootcamp Format
 +++++++++++++++